dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Predicates i18n

-If your predicate is a URI or has laguange-specific vocabs, then enclose it with angle brackets `<>` when executing the schema mutation.
+If your predicate is a URI or has language-specific characters, then enclose it with angle brackets `<>` when executing the schema mutation.

-{{% notice "note" %}}Dgraph supports [Internationalized Resource Identifier](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (IRI) for predicate names and values.{{% /notice  %}}
+{{% notice "note" %}}Dgraph supports [Internationalized Resource Identifiers](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (IRIs) for predicate names and values.{{% /notice  %}}

 Schema syntax:
 ```